akhalid88/read-a-book/README.md

 -----------------------
 ## Installation
-To install dependencies run the following command:
+To install locally, download repo and install dependencies using the following command:
 ```
 npm install
 ```